Ransom B. Moore: Arizona

 After arriving in the Arizona Territory, Moore established a new cattle ranch on land that was once part of Camp Reno, which had served as an outpost for Fort McDowell from 1866 to 1868.
 The Camp was a departure point for U.S. troops fighting the Tonto and Pinaleño Indians during the Apache Wars.
 After Moore took possession of the land, Camp Reno became known as Reno Ranch.

 Two of Moore's sons, Thomas and William, also relocated to Arizona along with their wives and children.
-William eventually became a Deputy Sherriff, but Thomas was killed in 1884 while being pursued for the murder of man named Charles Hyde.
+William eventually became a Deputy Sheriff, but Thomas was killed in 1884 while being pursued for the murder of man named Charles Hyde.
 Thomas and Charles had a dispute at a local bar which ended in Thomas shooting Charles.

 In 1891 Ransom Moore served one term in the 16th Arizona Territorial Legislature.
 He died in Phoenix, Arizona on November 18, 1904.
 Earlier that same year had joined several others to form the Golden Star Mining and Milling Company.
 The corporation was initially capitalized with $1 million.
 Moore, as one of the primary investors, was also appointed to the Corporate Board.

 Ransom and his wife divorced prior to the relocation to Arizona.
 She later remarried and died 20 years later, May 1924, in San Bernardino, California as Mrs. Lydia Bowers.